Evers419/S3_Portfolio/Portfolio.md

 For web application I build a react SPA that could communicate with services.
 This web application used React for the frontend and Kotlin with JPA in the backend.

+This can be found in Raccool.

+In the group project I was responsible for the basket and have thus made the component and logic for it.

 ### 2. Software Quality

 For software quality I utilised code reviews in the group project.